October 1907 Russian legislative election: Registration and electoral process

 Those eligible to be in both the urban rich and middle-class curiae were able to request which one they wished to be listed under.
-Additionally, those in the urban rich curia could choose to register in either in the precinct where they lived, or the one in which they owned businesses, with the first being the default unless they requested otherwise.
+Additionally, those in the urban rich curia could choose to register either in the precinct where they lived, or the one in which they owned businesses, with the first being the default unless they requested otherwise.
 Landowners with estates spanning multiple counties were registered to the county which they owned the most land.
 Members of the working class and the peasant class were forbidden from any similar options and were restricted only to their own curiae.

 Only workers employed in factories or other businesses with more than 50 workers were entitled to vote in the working-class curia.
 Around 14% of the working class were not eligible to vote due to this rule.
 Additionally workers were struck off the electoral register if they undertook strike action Eligible workers would vote for electors at the factory level, before those electors were sent to the Uyezd assemblies.
 Within big cities, workers were able to vote in direct elections to the Duma.
 While direct elections primarily benefited the urban working class, the number of cities with direct elections had decreased from seventeen to seven.

 State pensioners and nontaxpayers renting an apartment were required to write a letter to apply to register for the middle-class curia.
 The process to register was time-consuming and invasive.
 Those who did successfully register could be struck off for voting register for an extensive number of reasons.
 Women were not allowed to vote.